Saturday, May 3, 2008

 I can't believe that I was so completely unaware of this blog world (ahem, blogosphere, I'm getting in on the lingo) and that I might actually find it interesting.

 Programming Note: I finally watched High School Confidential, which I DVRed last week.
 It's set in Overland Park at Northwest High School, which is pretty close to my last KC residence, so it's kind of neat to see recognizable locations.
 More importantly though, it was a really interesting show.
 It follows twelve girls through their four years of high school, showing how they changed over the years.
+Each show is about two girls.
+It is probably most appealing to girls/women, not surprisingly.
+If you have the opportunity, give it a watch.
+It's on Monday nights on WE.

 Happy St. Patrick's Day!!